+Long live communication.
 When you call you can speak with someone who actually works here and can answer every question.
-You can write and get a detailed response that doesn’t just gloss over the smaller parts of your question.
-You can walk in and we’ll go over your order in person, or we’ll pickup and deliver if you’re in Manhattan and Brooklyn and Queens.
+You can write and get a detailed response that does not just gloss over the smaller parts of your question.
+You can walk in and we will go over your order in person, or we will pickup and deliver it if you are in Manhattan and Brooklyn and Queens.
 We serve anyone, anywhere via shipping, with orders of any size.

 Video, Audio, Film and Photo of the Past

 Old media was stored on paper, film or tape and could not be shared or copied easily.
 It was static and local.
 It was difficult to move and expensive to store.
-There were thousands of formats from 8mm, super 8mm, 35 mm, vhs, beta, umatic helical, reel to reel, cassette, four track, eight track, prints, slides, negatives, minidv, hdv, betamax, LP and on and on… Many video tape standards and even film standards varied by nationality and country of origin and so different players could not play all the different types.
+There were thousands of formats from 8mm, Super 8mm, 35 mm, VHS, Beta, U-matic helical, reel to reel, cassette, four track, eight track, prints, slides, negatives, Mini-DV, HDV, Betamax, LP and on and on… Many video tape standards and even film standards varied by nationality and country of origin and so different players could not play all the different types.
 There were even high definition and low definition and of varying qualities each generating different quality of images and sounds.
-This is all gone in the new digital era as major differences are only based on operating standards and codec differences which can easily be bridged if you are technically savy.
+This is all gone in the new digital era as major differences are only based on operating standards and codec differences which can easily be bridged if you are technically savvy.

 Computing Technology, Internet and Storage

-As media formats and standards evolved overtime, the cost of digital has been falling significantly.
-As this occurred the quality of and ptions for digital capture has increased significantly.
+As media formats and standards evolved overtime, the cost of digital has become significantly more affordable.
+As this occurred the quality and options for digital capture has increased proportionally.
 This has given our clients lots of options for capture and storage.
 This has also allowed us to capture old media to higher quality standards.
-However, while the result of the digital revolutions has been lower cost storage and internet, there has been a significant increase in the size of digital files as we have evolved from 480p (TV quality) to 720p (DVD / SD quality) to 1080p (Blue ray) and now 2k and 4k.
-The size of digital files as we have been able to capture in higher and higher quality video, audio and photo has meant even larger need for storage and bandwith.
+However, while the result of the digital revolution has been lower cost storage and internet, there has been a significant increase in the size of digital files as we have evolved from 480p (TV quality) to 720p (DVD / SD quality) to 1080p (Blue ray) and now 2k and 4k.
+The size of digital files as we have been able to capture in higher and higher quality video, audio and photo has meant even larger need for storage and bandwidth.
 At this point, as DVD has become old technology and is being phased out, there are many options for current clients versus in the past.
 Clients who converted in the past are now converting again as digital evolution means newer formats.

 Blurring of Lines Between Digital and Media

 There is a blurring of the lines between technology and media as most things are just becoming digital and you need to be able to utilize software and new technologies to be able to enjoy, preserve and share your media safely and securely.
 There is no more separation between the music on a cassette or LP, the LP player and the song itself.
 The medium is the technology and the message itself.
-This brings a great deal of challenges to the older generation and makes the newer generation less sensitive to history and the past as it all seems just part of the larger messaging and media onslought that is taking over.
-You need to be tech savy to be media savy as a result.
+This brings a great deal of challenges to the older generation and makes the newer generation less sensitive to history and the past as it all seems just part of the larger messaging and media onslaught that is taking over.
+You need to be tech and media savvy as a result.
 But we here at DiJiFi are able and willing to help you navigate the technology that will help bring us all together with our shared pasts and our bright futures.